top of page

 In 1960, the US Navy introduced a design principle that stated most systems work best when kept simple rather than made complicated.
 Known by the acronym KISS, it translates to "keep it simple, stupid."
+This principle underlines the importance of effective communication strategies, especially in today's world.

-The most important relationship in your marketing funnel is the patient.
 The messages you deliver to stakeholders are key to building strong connections.
 A good rule of thumb to follow when developing a message is to make sure it's simple enough that both your mother (or grandmother) and adolescent child understand it.
 Follow through on those messages, from media pitches to patient promises.
 Otherwise, you may end up on Twitter as an #epicfail.

 By reading the room and empathizing with stakeholders, particularly at this tenuous moment, brands forge strong bonds with a simple message.
 Compare Krispy Kreme offering free donuts to vaccinated customers with proof of vaccination to the Electric Reliability Council of Texas (ERCOT) warning customers to "unplug fancy appliances to conserve power" when millions throughout the state had no heat.
 Who read the room?